finos/common-domain-model/documentation/source/cdm-overview.rst

 Rosetta DSL
 ^^^^^^^^^^^

-The CDM is written in a Domain-Specific Language (DSL) called the *Rosetta DSL*, that comprises a `language <https://github.com/REGnosys/rosetta-dsl>`_ (i.e. syntax, semantics and rules) and `code generators <https://github.com/REGnosys/rosetta-code-generators>`_.
+The CDM is written in a Domain-Specific Language (DSL) called the *Rosetta DSL*, that comprises a `language`_ (i.e. syntax, semantics and rules) and `code generators`_.

-The language includes one default code generator into `Java <https://www.oracle.com/java/>`_.
+The language includes one default code generator into `Java`_.
 To facilitate adoption and implementation of the CDM by the community of industry participants, the Rosetta DSL is available in open source under an Apache 2.0 license.
 This allows industry participants to write and share code generators into any other languages.

-.. note:: All the language components, their syntax and purpose are detailed in the `Rosetta DSL documentation <https://docs.rosetta-technology.io/rosetta/rosetta-dsl>`_.
+.. note:: All the language components, their syntax and purpose are detailed in the `Rosetta DSL Documentation`_.
 The documentation also describes the mechanism to write and use code generators.

 CDM Applications
 ^^^^^^^^^^^^^^^^

 An eco-system of CDM-based application components from software providers exists in order to support the adoption of CDM and the implementation of CDM-based production systems by industry participants.
 These applications may be open source software or licensed under commercial terms.
 In particular:

-* The `CDM Portal <https://portal.cdm.rosetta-technology.io>`_ provides a user interface allowing users to navigate through and download the CDM.
+* The `CDM Portal`_ provides a user interface allowing users to navigate through and download the CDM.
 * Rosetta is a Software Development Kit (SDK or *dev-kit*) for the Rosetta DSL, that provides an *editable* version of the CDM Portal.
 It allows the industry community to directly participate in the CDM development by contributing code to the CDM.
-Please refer to the `Rosetta Documentation <https://docs.rosetta-technology.io/rosetta/rosetta-products/>`_ for more details.
+Please refer to the `Rosetta Documentation`_ for more details.

-.. note:: The CDM Portal and Rosetta have been developed by technology firm `REGnosys <https://regnosys.com>`_.
+.. note:: The CDM Portal and Rosetta have been developed by technology firm `REGnosys`_.
 ISDA encourages the adoption of CDM by software providers but does not endorse any CDM application component.

 Using the CDM (Java)
 --------------------